Hello All, Welcome To My About Page

 After traveling thousands of miles on the Amtrak and regional railroads rails, I have experienced a few things with thousands of miles by air.
 Those miles include every Amtrak long-distance train, but for one, The Auto Train.
 Although not all the routes end to end or all sections, it has been a fun and fantastic journey.

-Traveling taught me this lesson: if you look at travel as an adventure and with the attitude of “what happens, happens,” you will get more out of your trip and have less stress.
+Traveling taught me this lesson: if you look at travel as an adventure and have the attitude of “what happens, happens,” you will get more out of your trip and have less stress.

 Like life, our journies do not necessarily have the results we expect, but our attitudes will determine the outcome.
 Besides, the best stories come from when things go wrong.

-Some people have unrealistic expectations for themselves and their travels, and in the end, they end up disappointed with their trip.
+Some people have unrealistic expectations for themselves and their travel and are disappointed with their trips.
 I don’t want that to happen to you if we can avoid it!

 Let’s get to know each other!

-If you are interested, here are the ways to get ahold of me.
+If you are interested, here are the ways to reach me.
 Feel free to reach out with any questions you may have!

 If Travels with Kev has helped you, you can help me!
 You can let me know how I helped you, or you can help me by becoming a monthly supporter or giving a one-time gift.
 If you are interested in helping, check out the supporting Kev page.